x06lan/mdbook/src/math/linear-algebra.md

 ### orthonormal

 $$
-\text{If column vector are orth to each other and the lenght of  column vector is 1  then is orthonormal}\\
+\text{If column vector are orth to each other and the length of  column vector is 1  then is orthonormal}\\
 \text{then is orthogonal matrix}\\
 \begin{bmatrix}
 \frac{1}{\sqrt{3}} \\